theHostileNegotiator/KWBandage/KnownIssues.md

 #### Redeemer
 * Rage Generator effect begins as soon as the ability is activated instead of when the visual effect takes place.
 Whether or not this was intentional

+#### MARV
+* Unit will not move into range of Main Cannon if there is a sniper module.
+This is because it will only move into range of the sniper weapon as it has more range.
+Unfortunately, the best workaround at the moment is to reduce the sniper range.

 #### Sonic Repulsion Field and Laser Fencing
 * If structure was already targeted by a commando or engineer when the special power was added, commandos will still destroy the structure and engineers will still capture